Red Loop Accessories by Gary Crossey

 The Irish Guy Production business card was one of those perfect print jobs.
 The business card is bright and cheerful.
 With crisp colors and bright white.

 Use a printer you trust.
 The most expensive print job is not always the best.
 Arrive at your printer, as their customer with a design that is not difficult to print.
-Present the printer with a design that can make you both shine.
+Present the printer with a plan that can make you both shine.

 There was a time (not so very long ago) that business cards held a very active role in business and networking.
 Today, the role of the business card has lessened – while maintaining an efficient way to exchange contact information quickly.

 The color branding for Irish Guy Productions ranges from soft candy pink to hot pink.
-While being toned down with lots of white space, black, and light gray.

 Designing a business card for a brand couldn’t be easier.
-And, for most businesses, should be the first graphic design service you have when you can simply relax.
+And, for most businesses, should be the first graphic design service you have when you can just relax.
 A business card project means that your business logo is done (whoo hoo!)

 Creating a business card is that first project that will follow your Business Branding Rules.
 For those businesses or groups who have done the work to define a well-formed Brand Package – then the business card is a time to REJOICE and ENJOY your hard work.
 During the Business Card Graphic Design process look for design discrepancies from misinterpreting the Branding Guidelines.